Behind the Bar Rail: Tin on Tin Shaker

 Cocktail Shakers Date Back from When?

-Cocktail shakers have been around for centuries with the earliest dating back to 7000 BCE in pre-Hispanic Mexico and South America.
-With cocktail shakers having varying degrees of practicality and visual aesthetic the tin on tin has been deemed the best to use for this modern-day and age.
+Cocktail shakers have been around for centuries, with the earliest dating back to 7000 BCE in pre-Hispanic Mexico and South America.
+With cocktail shakers having varying degrees of practicality and visual aesthetic, the tin on tin has been deemed the best to use in this modern-day age.

 A cross between the Parisian and the Boston shaker, the tin on tin is the choice for most professional bartenders.
-The shaker consists of 2 shaker tins with one being slightly larger than the other so they can slot together to create a seal.
+The shaker consists of 2 shaker tins, one slightly larger than the other so they can slot together to create a seal.
 This is similar to the Boston tin and Boston glass.

-With the shakers being made out of metal, the likelihood of breaking or having to replace the shaker is decreased.
+With the shakers made of metal, the likelihood of breaking or replacing the shaker is decreased.

-Because the cocktail shaker is 2 separate shakers there is an element of flair that can be achieved.
+Because the cocktail shaker is 2 separate shakers, an element of flair can be achieved.
 Buy the 2 tins separately to choose different brands or colors to create your own unique style. tin on tin cocktail shakers on bar counter

 Cheater Tin

-Be careful when purchasing a tin to pair, sometimes the sizes can be different.
+Be careful when purchasing a pair of tins; sometimes, the sizes can be different.
 This can be due to the fact smaller tins have been introduced to the market.
-A smaller Boston tin will usually be around 22.75 oz, read the fine print when purchasing, and make sure the Toby will fit a 28 oz Boston.
+A smaller Boston tin will usually be around 22.75 oz.
+Read the fine print when purchasing, and make sure the Toby will fit a 28 oz Boston.

 bartender about to shake tin on tin shaker